DS-USAFA/PSSE-Solutions-Manual/docs/25-Bootstrap-Solutions.md

 Notice that this test failed to reject the null hypothesis.
 In the paired test, the evidence was so strong but in the binomial model it is not.
 There is a loss of information making a discrete variable out of a continuous one.

-h.
+g.
 Could you use a permutation test on this example?
 Explain.

 Yes, but you have to be careful because you want to keep the pairing so you can't just shuffle the names.
 You have to shuffle the names within the paired values.
 This means to simply randomly switch the names within a row.
 This is easier to do by just multiplying the diff column by a random choice of -1 and 1.